alexcattani44/todo/README.md

 complete), persists it, and returns the refreshed parent alongside the toggled todo.

-I did this so the client can apply both changes from a single response — it merges `todo` and `parent` into local state by `id` — rather than firing a second request or re-fetching the whole list just to learn the parent's new state.
+I did this so the client can apply both changes from a single response rather than firing a second request or re-fetching the whole list just to learn the parent's new state.
+This single action merges `todo` and `parent` into local state by `id`.
 The parent's checkbox updates in place.
 Parents that have sub-todos render a read-only checkbox, since their completion is derived from their children rather than toggled directly.

+A similar issue occurs with `DELETE /todos/:id`.
+If a sub-todo is deleted, and the resulting list of sub-todos are all complete, then the parent todo should be toggled to completed.
+Since delete should not return the `todo` itself, it only returns `parent` so `recalcParent` fires.

 ### 4. Frontend (in a separate terminal)